TechEveryday/dotnet_api/README.md

 Note

-In `Startup.cs`, if you run this locally then you'll need to use line 32.
-Otherwise for deploying, use line 31.
+In `Startup.cs`, if you run this locally then you'll need to use line 46-47.
+Otherwise for deploying, use line 34-43.

-For local development run the following
+For local development navigate to the project `/dotnet_api/DotnetApi` and run the following
 ```
 dotnet restore
 dotnet build